dsojevic/scc/README.md

 - Fixtures for actors presentation in the results page have been added here `./spec/fixtures/john-wick-actors-search-grid/`
   - The [SerpApi result for this](./spec/fixtures/john-wick-actors-search-grid/serpapi-search-result.json) did not appear to contain the actors/cast in the result, left the JSON file in the fixtures for reference anyway
 - For the purposes of keeping the extractor simple enough for the challenge, I've avoided using a JS engine to resolve HTML fragments and image sources and instead gone with a simple (but fragile) regex find and replace early in the process the important few pieces
+- Added fixtures for a Japanese search (including carousel) here `./spec/fixtures/one-piece-characters-japan-search-carousel/`
+- Kept specs fairly high level for the challenge (ie. for the primary extractor class only) as the extractors aren't as robust as they could be, adding hyper-specific tests across everything wouldn't be adding much value for time spent in the challenge.

 ## Out of Scope